spirit986/AdminScripts/k3s-cluster-example/k3s.md

 ```
 <br>

-## Worker Nodes
+## 2. Provision the Worker Nodes

-Prepare the nodes and mount the partition into `/longhorn`
+First prepare the nodes and mount the partition into `/longhorn`
 ```bash
 # Format and mount the aditional disk
 lsblk -o NAME,HCTL,SIZE,MOUNTPOINT | grep -i sd